waynodiablo/Oystercard/pills/javascript_module_pattern.md

 console.log(EXCLAMATION_MARK_COUNT);
 ```

 So we can access `exclaim`, but `EXCLAMATION_MARK_COUNT` is hidden.
 Cool.
 We've made available the function we want people to use, but hidden some implementation details that we don't want to bother them with.
+We've also prevented our hidden variables from clashing with variables in the rest of our program.
+For example, we could have two modules, each of which define and keep private their own `EXCLAMATION_MARK_COUNT`.

 ### How does `exports` work?